How Scraping Camel helps

 - Reading user's data

-- Reading data from online store
+- Reading project data

 Tips for working with Scraiping Camel.